Jane Rignel: World War II

 During World War II, St. John was the assistant director of the Nurse's Aide Corps of the New York Chapter of the American Red Cross.

 Family life

 Rignel married Captain Fordyce B. St. John, the commander of Mobile Hospital 2, in 1919.
 The St. John's lived in Manhattan, New York and Woodstock, Vermont.
 Fordyce St. John, a professor of surgery at Columbia University, died in 1973.

-Death and legacy
+Death

-St. John died in April 1977 in New York at 92 years old.
+She died in April 1977 in New York at 92 years old.